nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 ![](../exercise-2_4.png)
 * Try moving the mouse pointer over some of the elements.
 The corresponding section of the web page will "light up" to tell you where the element currently selected is located in the layout of the page.
 * Try using the up and down arrow keys to navigate up and down the DOM tree
-* Try editing the heading by first selecting the `<h1>` tag in the DOM tree view and then double click on the text "This is my heading".
+* Try editing the heading by first selecting the `<h1>` element in the DOM tree view and then double click on the text "This is my heading".
 Type something and press enter to stop editing and display the changes in the web page.

 ## 3. Creating and loading an external `.js` file

-In Exercise 1 we created some simple JavaScript inside a `<script>` tag in the web page.
+In Exercise 1 we created some simple JavaScript inside a `<script>` element in the web page.
 Now we´ll look at creating a separate `.js` file for our JavaScript code.
 This makes the code reusable, as we can link to the same script from multiple pages and share the script with others.

 * Start by creating a `scripts` folder inside the folder where `exercise2.html` is located.
 * Create a file called `exercise2.js` inside the `scripts` folder you just created.